PGomes92/pyhrv/README.md

 - Standard Deviation of NNI (SDNN)
 - Mean of the SD of 5min segments (SDNN Index)
 - SD of the Mean of 5min segments (SDANN)
-- Root Mean Squared of Successive Differences (RMSSD)
+- Root Mean Square of Successive Differences (RMSSD)
 - SD of Successive Differences (SDSD)
 - NN50 (NNI > 50ms) and pNN50 (% of NNI > 50ms)
-- NN20 (NNI > 20ms) and pNN20 (% of NNI > 50ms)
 - NNX (NNI > Xms) and pNN50 (% of NNI > Xms)
 - Triangular Index
-- Baseline Width of the Histogram based on Triangular Interpolation (TINN, N, M)
+- Baseline Width of the Histogram based on Triangular Interpolation (TINN) (TINN, N, M)

 ### Frequency Domain Parameters
 Computes the following PSD parameters from the Welch's Method and the Lomb-Scargle periodogram (with default or custom frequency bands):